-First, the myth that Delta Force (1st SFOD-D) operators can use whatever they want is somewhat of a myth.
-No, you can’t be a Delta Force operator and request some obscure turn of the century bolt action rifle to snipe with or to use an STG-44.
-Delta uses what they’re issued because what they’re issued is good gear.
+First, the myth that Delta Force (1st SFOD-D) operators can use whatever they want is somewhat of a tale.
+No, you can’t be a Delta Force operator and request some obscure turn-of-the-century bolt action rifle to snipe with or use an STG-44.
+Delta uses what they’re issued because what they’re given is good gear.

-With that being said, if you look at any picture out there of confirmed Delta Force operators, there are some general trends within the past 5 or so years.
+With that being said, if you look at any picture out there of confirmed Delta Force operators, there are some general trends within the past five or so years.

 How to know if someone is a Delta Force operator?

-Delta Force is a mighty and secretive unit and their operators are always trying to stay covert, even they are out on some “regular” mission.
+Delta Force is a mighty and secretive unit, and its operators are always trying to stay covert, even they are out on some “regular” mission.
 To identify someone who might be a Delta Force operator, you should easily determine that in two ways:

 - the gun